surma/surma.dev/content/things/portrait-mode.md

 ### Focusing

 In the diagram above, you can move the lens and change the lens’ focal length to see how it affects the focal plane.
-However in photography you don’t move the lens and see where our focus plane ends up, you have something that you want to focus _on_, and want to position your lens accordingly.
+However in photography you don’t move the lens and see where our focus plane ends up.
+You have something that you want to focus _on_, and want to position your lens accordingly.
 If we know the distance $D$ between our sensor plane and our desired focal plane, we can use the thin lens equation to figure where to place the lens:

 <figure>